morinlab/lymphopedia/KMT2D.md

 Mutations were later described in MCL in 2013 by Bea et al.[@beaLandscapeSomaticMutations2013] KMT2D mutations were later reported in BL by Grande et al.[@grandeGenomewideDiscoverySomatic2019]

+## Experimental Evidence

+Driver mutations affecting this gene in BL/DLBCL/FL have been experimentally demonstrated to cause a reduction or loss of function (LOF).[@zhangDisruptionKMT2DPerturbs2015]

 ## Relevance tier by entity

 [[include:table1_KMT2D]]